 Read more about the Charter Act 1833 in the linked article.

-Historical Background of Indian Constitution – Charter Act 1853
+History of Indian Constitution – Charter Act 1853

 - The legislative and executive powers of the Governor-General’s Council were separated.